 Latin America and the Caribbean represent the native range of about one-half of all of Earth's amphibian species and at least seven native species have been extirpated there in recent years, largely attributed to Bd.
-An additional 40% of species in these regions are threatened with extinction.38 Notably, the global trade in the most common export in Table 1, the ubiquitous North American bullfrog (Rana catesbeiana, native in much of the U.S. but broadly introduced domestically and internationally), is firmly linked to the spread of Bd.39 This species is resistant to the pathogen but can act as a carrier.
+An additional 40% of species in these regions are threatened with extinction.39 Notably, the global trade in the most common export in Table 1, the ubiquitous North American bullfrog (Rana catesbeiana, native in much of the U.S. but broadly introduced domestically and internationally), is firmly linked to the spread of Bd40 This species is resistant to the pathogen but can act as a carrier.

-The United States must take steps to certify its export shipments of U.S.-native and other species are not adding to the global devastation.
-The amendment proposed herein achieves this goal.
+The United States must take steps to ensure shipments of U.S.-native and other species are not adding to the global devastation.